The Lost Vikings Talents

-More often than not, it is a bad decision to put TLV in a compromising position simply for the purpose of forcing Longboat Raid!.
-Even when Longboat Raid! is active, the Longboat itself has a relatively low health pool and is incredibly susceptible to burst and sustained abilities.
+More often than not, it is a bad decision to put Vikings in a compromising position simply for the purpose of forcing Longboat Raid!.
+Even when Longboat Raid! is active, the Longboat itself has a relatively low Health pool and is incredibly susceptible to burst and sustain damage.
 In extreme situations, Longboat Raid! can even be used defensively.
 Mostly, as Vikings, the recommended playstyle is to keep the 3 splitting until a lategame fight, if necessary.
 Longboat Raid demands all Vikings to be together, encouraging a bad playstyle.

 Play Again! is a relatively straightforward ability to understand, and is even easier to use.
 The real challenge to utilizing Play Again! to its full potential is understanding when is the most appropriate time to activate it.
 It can be used to reposition Vikings, to revive them, to push a fort, or even for healing.
 This is an Heroic Ability that adds massive amount of utility for the Vikings, and should be the choice in every game.

 Olaf deals 34 (+4% per level) damage every second to nearby enemies.

 Makes all Vikings Invulnerable and able to pass over enemies for 1.5 seconds.

 While Olaf, Baleog, and Erik are near each of the other two Vikings, their Basic Attacks deal bonus damage equal to 1.25% maximum Health to enemy Heroes.